SolraBizna/testc/README.md

 ## `open`

 Called when a process opens your device.
+Return 0 for success, or some errno value for a failure.
 The sole parameter is a `dev_t` indicating which device node was actually opened.
 For the sake of your sanity, use `minor()` from `<sys/sysmacros.h>` to extract the minor number from this and don't try to use the major number for anything.
-Return 0 for success, or some errno value for a failure.
+(After all, you have no way to know what major number `autoconfig` assigned you.
+You *are* letting `autoconfig` assign you a guaranteed non-conflicting major number, right?)

 ## `close`